Nagoya University

 (2) Graduation and Completion Criteria (Requirements)

-Students are required to complete the prescribed number of credits: at least 40 credits in prescribed Liberal Arts and Sciences Courses; at least 28 credits in Basic Specialized Courses; and at least 56 credits in Specialized Courses and Related Specialized Courses.
+Students are required to complete the prescribed number of credits: 48 credits in Liberal Arts and Sciences Courses; 28 credits in Basic Specialized Courses; 56 credits in Specialized Courses and Related Specialized Courses.
 Credit can be obtained in the following courses and for the graduation thesis: Basic Liberal Arts and Sciences Courses; Basic Courses in Humanities and Social Sciences; Basic Courses in Natural Sciences; Liberal Education Courses in Humanities and Social Sciences; Liberal Education Courses in Natural Sciences; Liberal Education Courses in Interdisciplinary Fields; Basic Specialized Courses; Specialized Courses; and Related Specialized Courses.
 The School will award an undergraduate degree to students who have attained the necessary credits and who are assessed as having acquired the qualities and abilities required for the educational goals stated in the Ideal Graduate section above.

 Curriculum Policies — Policies for Organizing and Implementing the Curriculum